-What durable customer relationship is the market is missing?
+What is the next “durable customer relationship” theme that the market is missing?

-Many hot investment themes arise from a newly-legible durable customer relationship.
-You often find that the theme creates its own metrics to look through GAAP accounting and see that durable FCF.
+Successful investment frameworks often arise from a newly legible durable customer relationship.
+These new perspectives create their own metrics to look through GAAP accounting and showcase durable FCF.
 John Malone & the cable cowboys promoted homes passed & EBITDA to roll up cable distribution monopolies and exercise economies of scale.
 Subscription revenue models (both consumer & SaaS) began to command high multiples when investors internalized metrics like CAC, churn, and net dollar retention.
+What's next?
 Some products look like they could fit the bill if they could be modeled as more durable than they currently appear (e.g. perhaps asset management incentive fees, bundled biotech R&D pipelines).
-What do you think is the next “durable customer relationship” category that the market is missing?

 What is the right taxonomy of GAAP relationships?